5cover/psdc/docs/Scratch.md

 config names are normalized so that `écrire-nl` is equivalent to `ecrire-nl`.

+## Preprocessor directives

+Add infrastructure to later implement

+- `#config`
+- `#include`/`#import`
+- ...

+Since a PD can be located anywher in the program, it cannot be parsed as part of the normal syntax, unless we want to make the grammar extremely messy.

+### Implementation

+#### 1. Run a preprocessor

+Works for things like #include but would require rewriting static analyisis for PD like `#compiler log`.

+#### 2. Token channels (like in ANTLR)

+Basically return a separate list for the PD-related tokens.

 ## Trailing commas

 Allow trailing commas in parameter lists, local variable lists, array subscripts.